-We provide contact teaching, consulting and supervision for the mentors, the medical director, the head nurse, ans supervisor for one and a half years.
+We provide contact teaching, consulting, and supervision for the mentors, the medical director, and the head nurse for one and a half years.
 The mentors receive five weeks of contact teaching by our trainer mentors.
-The contact teaching progresses through the four phases.
-The other members of the team are offered two weeks of theoretical teaching and teaching in small groups.
-The contact teaching can be organized both in Turku and in the participating unit according to the needs of a unit.
+The contact teaching includes lectures for the whole staff and mentoring for the local mentors-to-be.
+The contact teaching can be organized both in Turku and in the target unit according to the needs of a unit.

 Please do not hesitate to contact us for future information: